pranjalshikhar/pranjalshikhar/README.md

 Developer // Designer // Weeb // Whatever ✨
 -------------------------------------------

-I'm a front-end engineer who develops modern, reactive, and user-friendly web applications using the latest technologies. 🚀 I believe a perfect blend of UI architecture is one, where the goals and needs are accounted for in an elegant, efficient, and robust design of the UI. ✨
+Front-end engineer who develops modern, reactive, and user-friendly web applications using the latest technologies. 🚀 I believe a perfect blend of UI architecture is one, where the goals and needs are accounted for in an elegant, efficient, and robust design of the UI. ✨

 * 🌍  I'm based in Planet Vegeta
 * 🧠  I'm learning how to build apps more beautiful🔥